top of page

 The ultimate test for any applicant is meeting the Genuine Visitor Requirement (Rule V 4.2).
 This is where the Home Office Caseworker focuses their analysis.
 Every piece of your evidence must fit these three criteria:

-You must satisfy the decision maker that you will leave the UK at the end of your visit and will not make the UK your main home.
+You must satisfy the decision maker that you will leave the UK at the end of your visit and will not make the UK your main home or stay for extended periods through frequent or successive visits.

 Key Information You Must Gather:

-• Employment/Business: Proof of stable employment, business ownership, or professional contracts in your home country.
+• Employment/Business: Proof of stable employment, income records, business registration ownership, or active professional contracts in your home country.

-• Family/Property: Evidence of dependents, property ownership (mortgage/lease), or substantial social ties requiring your return.
+• Family/Property: Civil evidence of dependents remaining in your country, property ownership (mortgages/leases), or substantial ongoing social commitments requiring your physical return.

-• Travel History: A clean record showing compliance with past visa terms.
-Frequent, successive, and long-term visits may be interpreted as attempting to 'live in the UK' through the visitor route.
+• Travel History: A clean record showing strict compliance with past international visit visa terms.
+Frequent, successive, and long-term visits to the UK will be interpreted by the caseworker matrix as an unauthorized attempt to make the UK your main home.

 You must have sufficient funds to cover all reasonable costs (travel, maintenance, accommodation, dependants, and planned activities) without working or accessing public funds.